laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 Save parameters
 ---------------

 Click *Save parameters* to save the tracking parameters from this app into a *.toml* file.
-You can use this *.toml* file to reopen the session in the future or to start tracking directly from the terminal (see :ref:`basic usage`).
+You can use this *.toml* file to reopen the session in the future or to start tracking directly from the terminal (see :ref:`terminal usage`).

 Close window and track video
 ----------------------------